ionic-team/trapeze/README.md

 The second is a tool for configuration-based modifications which is useful for plugins and other scripts that need to apply certain settings to a file in a way that fits the configuration approach.

+# Overview

+To learn more about this project, check out this overview video on youtube: [https://www.youtube.com/watch?v=HufvY63esXs](https://www.youtube.com/watch?v=HufvY63esXs).

 # Project API

 To write custom scripts and code that manage iOS and Android targets in your Capacitor project, install the `@capacitor/project` package: